Meet the Team

 Checkpoint Organiser

-(Landowner Liasion Lead)
+(Landowner Liaison Lead)

 This year, the specific focus of his role is land owner liaison.